DevanB/meteor-audit-log/README.md

-This package is loosely based on the clinical-hipaa-audit-log package.
+This package is loosely based on the `clinical:hipaa-audit-log` package created by awatson1978.